Inflation and dark matter after spontaneous Planck scale generation by hidden chiral symmetry breaking: The Model

 where $\phi=\sum_{a=1}^8~\phi_a \lambda^a$, $\sigma=\sigma_1= \sigma_2=\sigma_3$, and $\phi_0$ has been suppressed.
 The constituent fermion mass $M$ is given by

 The one-loop effective potential can be obtained from $\mathcal{L}_{\text{MFA}}$ (\ref{Hidden SCMFA}) by integrating out the hidden fermions:

 where the function $I_0$ is given by

-with a four-dimensional momentum cutoff $\Lambda$.
-Note that the cutoff parameter $\Lambda$ is an additional free parameter in the NJL theory.
+with a four-dimensional momentum cutoff $\Lambda$. \footnote{ The one-loop correction $I_0(M,\Lambda)$ in a curved space time has been calculated in Ref. \cite{Inagaki:1993ya,Inagaki:1997kz}.
+It is proportional to $(\sigma^2/96 \pi^2)\,R$, which is a minimal coupling like $\beta\,S^2R$.
+However, since $\beta=O(1) - O(10^4)$ as we will see when discussing inflation, this additional term in the curved space time is negligible compared to the tree-level term $\beta\,S^2R$. } Note that the cutoff parameter $\Lambda$ is an additional free parameter in the NJL theory.
 For a certain interval of the dimensionless parameters, $G^{1/2}\Lambda$ and $(-G_D)^{1/5}\Lambda$, we have $v_\sigma=\left<\sigma\right>\ne 0$ and $v_S=\left<S \right>\ne 0$ \cite{Holthausen:2013ota,Kubo:2014ida,Ametani:2015jla}.
 The actual value of $\Lambda$ can be fixed, once the hidden sector is connected with a sector whose energy scale is given.
 In our case, the hidden sector is coupled via the mediator $S$ with the gravity sector (ii) described by Eq.~(\ref{LCGR}) as well as with the right-handed neutrino sector (iv) described by Eq.~(\ref{LNR}), while the coupling with the SM sector (iii) is assumed to be extremely suppressed, because we assume that the portal coupling $\lambda_{HS}$ is negligibly small.
 Hereafter we will denote the cutoff in our hidden sector by $\Lambda_H$.
 It can be fixed in the following way.

 The NJL parameters for the SM hadrons satisfy the dimensionless relations \cite{Holthausen:2013ota,Kubo:2014ida,Ametani:2015jla} $ \left.G^{1/2}\Lambda\,\right|_\text{Hadron}=1.82~\mbox{and}~ ~~\left.(-G_D)^{1/5}\Lambda\,\right|_\text{Hadron}=2.29$\,, where $\Lambda_\text{Hadron} \simeq 0.1$ GeV.
 We assume that the above dimensionless relations are satisfied while scaling-up the values of $G, G_D$ and the cutoff $\Lambda$ from QCD hadron physics: